yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 Some important metrics such as number of events, ingestion rate, and so on, will be displayed during the CDC phase.

 The entire import process is designed to be _restartable_ if yb-voyager terminates while the data import is in progress.
-After restarting, the data import resumes from its current state.
+If restarted, the data import resumes from its current state.

 {{< note title="Note">}}
 [table-list](../../reference/yb-voyager-cli/#table-list) and [exclude-table-list](../../reference/yb-voyager-cli/#exclude-table-list) flags are not supported in live migration.